Vietnam e-Visa 2025: Complete Guide & First-Hand Tips

 Airports allowing entry with Vietnam e-Visa:

-• Noi Bai Airport (Ha Noi capital)
+• Noi Bai Airport (Hanoi)

-• Da Nang Airport (in the central city of Da Nang)
+• Da Nang Airport (Da Nang)

-• Cat Bi Airport (in the northern port city of Hai Phong)
+• Cat Bi Airport (Hai Phong)

-• Tho Xuan Airport (in Thanh Hoa province)
+• Tho Xuan Airport (Thanh Hoa)

 Landports allowing entry with Vietnam e-Visa: